bgoodr/blogging-utils/README.markdown

    in front of a ":", such as "background", "background-color", or "color"), and use that as the comparison, and then searching the variable reference that is involved, versus the other way around.

+ - I've now scanned out the data into the form of a multi-level hash table keyed by prop name, then selector, then property name and value pairs as a list.
+After having done that much, I see how the tags used in both templates are quite far apart in structure, and I will have little choice but to reconcile each color setting by hand if I am to make any progress in the short-term goal of making the colors correct for the new template.

+   But the exercise did result in some useful parsing techniques that will be needed for a later project I am considering that is driven by the Mozex Firefox extension, whereby changes to the template can be sent to Firefox for preview.

  - Try the fixed template in the VLC blog post and look in its comments for more things to do.
 Move those comments here in and